codica2/timebot/docs.md

                 "id": "6",
                 "type": "absences",
                 "attributes": {
-                  "date": "2018-10-30",
+                  "date": "2018-11-12",
-                  "comment": "Having a family doesn't mean that you stop being an individual.", "reason": "other"
+                  "comment": "Sometimes science is a lot more art, than science.
+A lot of people don't get that.", "reason": "other"
                 },
                 "relationships": {